-- (1) Applicants who have completed courses in other Respiratory Therapy Programs, including graduates of AMA approved Certificate Programs in Respiratory Therapy, or a Certified Respiratory Therapy Technician, or a graduate of a 2, 3 or 4 year program in a health related field, may apply for transfer admissions. - (2) For information to qualify for admission, the applicant must contact the Galveston College Counseling Office.
+- 1. Applicants who have completed courses in other Respiratory Care Programs may apply for transfer admissions. - 2.
+For information to qualify for admission, the applicant must contact the Respiratory Care Program Director.

-RESPIRATORY THERAPY DEGREE PLAN
+RESPIRATORY CARE DEGREE PLAN: Traditional Component

-Progression Requirements:

 All applicants accepted into the program must register for and successfully complete all required courses each semester.
 Program courses must be completed with a grade of "C" or better and must be completed no later than the semester in which they are stated in the curriculum.
 Failure to successfully complete any program course will require that the student discontinue involvement with the program at that point and apply for readmission the following year, if desired.
+In addition, any program or equivalent college course taken prior to admission to the program must be completed with a grade of "C" or better to be accepted for program credit.